 Aside from water management, the family is committed to brush control to improve the ranch’s grassland.
 The Dohertys have removed woody invasive species such as juniper, pinion, and tamarisk from over 150 acres.

-Their water and brush management techniques have created exceptional habitat for numerous wildlife species, including Rocky Mountain Elk, mule deer, pronghorn, black bear, big horn sheep, cougar, bobcat, red tail hawk, golden eagle, and prairie rattlesnakes.
+Their water and brush management techniques have created exceptional habitat for Rocky Mountain elk, mule deer, pronghorn, black bear, big horn sheep, cougar, bobcat, red tail hawk, golden eagle, and prairie rattlesnakes.

 John has been dedicated to continued education and civic engagement.
-He has been a Soil Conservation District Supervisor and a member of the Branson-Trinchera Conservation District for 40 years, helping to guide conservation efforts in eastern Las Animas County.
-He has provided his ranch for use as a demonstration site for novel conservation methods and technologies.
-John has been a leader in forming a prescribed burning cooperative, which will allow ranchers in the region to manage densities of juniper to improve watershed function, decrease erosion, and improve vegetation and forage for livestock and wildlife.
+He has been a Soil Conservation District Supervisor and a member of the Branson-Trinchera Conservation District for 40 years, helping to guide conservation efforts in Las Animas County.
+He has provided his ranch as a demonstration site for novel conservation methods and technologies.
+John led the formation of prescribed burning cooperative, which allows ranchers in the region to manage densities of juniper to improve watershed function, decrease erosion, and improve vegetation and forage for livestock and wildlife.

 “Through John’s actions and guidance numerous individuals in Colorado and New Mexico have realized that to be successful in the ranching business it is most important to be a steward of the land first,” wrote Kenn Lutz, retired SCS District Conservationist, in his letter of recommendation.
 “The cows, the horses, the equipment all come after that.
 Take a trip through the Mesa de Maya and that will become readily apparent.”